verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 The use of generic Kubernetes resources as workloads and traits can result in deployment failures if privileges are insufficient.
 In this case, the `oam-kubernetes-runtime` logs will contain errors containing the term `forbidden`.

-The following command shows how to query for this type of failure message.
+The following command shows how to query for this type of failure message:
 ```
 $ kubectl logs \
     -n verrazzano-system \